neroden/timetable_kit/timetable_kit/via/README.rst

 Successfully making VIA timetables.

+Note that WE DO NOT READ calendar_dates.txt.
+VIA uses this to suspend services.
+You MUST check it manually.

-Best source of VIA station codes is https://cptdb.ca/wiki/index.php/VIA_Rail_Canada_stations MTRL = Montreal
+The best source of VIA station codes is https://cptdb.ca/wiki/index.php/VIA_Rail_Canada_stations MTRL = Montreal
 TRTO = Toronto